Jamshed Burki

-Emma Duncan described him as, "a professional high-flyer with snob value, being from a good family and Imran Khan's cousin."

 Early life and education

-Jamshed Burki was born on 1 August 1936 in Jullundur, British India into a Burki-speaking Pashtun family, to Wajid Ali Khan Burki and Iqbal Bano Khanum.
+Jamshed Burki was born on 1 August 1936 in Jullundur into a Burki-speaking Pashtun family.
+His parents were Wajid Ali Khan Burki and Iqbal Bano Khanum.
 He has two sisters and two brothers, Javed Burki and Dr. Nausherwan Burki.
 His cousins are legendary cricketers Majid Khan and Imran Khan.

 He received his early education at St Mary's Cambridge High School with his brother Javed Burki, Gohar Ayub Khan, Akhtar Ayub Khan, Asif Nawaz Janjua, and Tariq Afridi the son of Lt General Mohammad Yousuf.
-Jamshed took the Senior Cambridge exam and Intermediate exam at the Pakistan Military Academy.

 Personal life

 Jamshed Burki married Abida Khanem, the daughter of Gulzar Mohammad Khan of Lahore, on 3 December 1962.
-The luncheon was attended by President Ayub Khan, Governor Amir Mohammad Khan, C-in-C of the Pakistan Army General Musa Khan, Speaker of the National Assembly of Pakistan Maulvi Tamizuddin Khan, and others.
+The luncheon was attended by President Ayub Khan, Governor Amir Mohammad Khan, General Musa Khan, Speaker of the National Assembly Maulvi Tamizuddin Khan, and others.
 They have two children, a son and daughter.

 Military career

-Jamshed was commissioned as a Pakistan Army Armoured Corps officer in the 5th Horse (Probyn's Horse) in 1955/56.
+Jamshed Burki took the Senior Cambridge exam and Intermediate exam at the Pakistan Military Academy and was commissioned from the Academy as a Armoured Corps officer in the 5th Horse (Probyn's Horse) in 1956.
 As a Second Lieutenant, he joined the Guides Infantry on transfer in August 1956.

 Civil service career

 Jamshed Burki began his career as Additional Assistant Commissioner in Kohat, serving from 18 October 1956 to 11 February 1957.
 He then took on multiple roles in Abbottabad from 12 June 1957 to 15 January 1958, including Assistant Commissioner, Administrator of the Municipal Committee, and Assistant Rehabilitation Commissioner.
-Following this, he served in Khanewal, first as Sub Divisional Officer from 16 January 1958 to 30 March 1959, and simultaneously as Registration Officer from 1 March 1958 to 30 March 1959.
+He also served in Khanewal, first as Sub Divisional Officer from 16 January 1958 to 30 March 1959, and simultaneously as Registration Officer from 1 March 1958 to 30 March 1959.
 His next posting was as Political Agent in Quetta, where he served from 31 March 1959 to 8 June 1960.

-After General Ayub Khan's October 1958 Pakistani coup d'état, 272 military officers were rapidly appointed to civil service positions.
+After the 1958 Pakistani coup d'état, 272 military officers were rapidly appointed to civil service positions.
 By the end of 1959, only 53 of these officers, including Jamshed Burki, remained in their civilian roles.

-Jamshed became Deputy Secretary to the Government of West Pakistan in Lahore from 16 June 1960 to 2 March 1961.
-Jamshed officially joined the District Management Group of Pakistan on 18 January 1961 or 18 November 1961.
+Burki became Deputy Secretary to the Government of West Pakistan in Lahore from 16 June 1960 to 2 March 1961.
+He officially joined the District Management Group of Pakistan on 18 January 1961 or 18 November 1961.

 He was the Assistant Director Bureau of National Research and Reference in 1961.
-On 30 March 1961, Jamshed officially took charge as the political agent of Chagai District until 10 October 1962.
+On 30 March 1961, he officially took charge as the political agent of Chagai District until 10 October 1962.

 On 11 October 1962, he was posted as Deputy Secretary Education in Lahore.
-From 16 May 1963 to 8 August 1963, he went to the United Kingdom for higher studies.Jamshed returned to Pakistan in October and was appointed as Assistant Political Agent in Sibi in November 1963.
+From 16 May 1963 to 8 August 1963, he went to the United Kingdom for higher studies.
+He returned to Pakistan in October and was appointed as Assistant Political Agent in Sibi in November 1963.